 Don’t handle the disastrous consequences of a truck accident alone.
 If you were injured during an accident or lost a loved one in a truck collision, call John Foy & Associates for help.

-Our Georgia truck accident lawyers have been assisting victims with their cases for over 20 years, and we know what it takes to get fair compensation.
-Don’t hesitate to contact us online or over the phone to schedule an appointment for a FREE consultation today
+Our Georgia truck accident lawyers have an excellent track record and have assisted truck accident victims with their cases for over 20 years.
+We know what it takes to get fair compensation.
+Don’t hesitate to contact us online or over the phone to schedule an appointment for a FREE consultation today.

 404-400-4000 or complete a Free Case Evaluation form